Assisted Living

 Factors that affect nursing home costs

-Below are some examples of luxury amenities found in high-end nursing homes:
+Luxury senior living options, including nursing homes, are becoming more common.
+Some examples of luxury amenities found in high-end nursing homes include:

 • Fitness centers